1. 可口可乐 (Ke Kou Ke Le) Coca-Cola

 Unlike the first two brands, BMW finds it Chinese name quite fast.
 “Bao Ma” means “pedigreed horse” in Chinese.
-With the great impression of the brand, BMW has also become a symbol of high-class.
+With the great impression of the brand, BMW also has become a symbol of high-class.

 4.英特尔 (Ying Te Er) Intel

-Intel is another successful case for a good translation of brand.
+Intel is another successful case for a good translation of a brand.
 In Chinese, “Ying Te Er” means “Heroic Special You”.
 There are no existing Chinese words as “英特尔”, but it gives the brand a foreign sense which Chinese consumers like.

 As the leader in China sportswear market, Nike also has a very good brand name in Chinese.
 Its literal translation is “endurance conquer” which exactly shows the culture of the brand and sends a positive message to the customers.

 “舒肤佳” is another example of perfect translation of a brand.
-In Chinese, it means “comfort skin well”.
-Although it’s different from the meaning of its English name, “舒肤佳” attracts customers more because it’s more adapted to the understanding of Chinese people on soap.
+In Chinese, it means “comfort well”.
+Although it’s different from the meaning of its English name, “舒肤佳” attracts customers more because it’s more adapted to the understanding of Chinese people on the soap.

 7. 家乐福 （Jia Le Fu）Carrefour

 Among all these 10 brands, Carrefour is the luckiest one because its Chinese name “家乐福” is even better than its French name.
-In French, Carrefour only means “crossroads”, but in Chinese, “家乐福”means “family joyful happy” which endows a very good meaning to the brand and again it sounds the same as its French name.
+In French, Carrefour only means “crossroads”, but in Chinese, “家乐福” means “family joyful happy” which endows a very good meaning to the brand and again it sounds the same as its French name.

 9. 奔腾（Ben Teng）Pentium